Mathématique: Chapter 59

 The room got quiet.

-The room stayed quiet.
 Vala straightened in her seat, brought her hair forward over one shoulder, then just as quickly brushed it back.
-She placed both hands flat on the table and cleared her throat.
+She placed her hands flat on the table and cleared her throat.

 “Well,” she said, pouring herself into her poise.
 “Thank you, Colonel Young.
 And, actually, yes.
-I do have some thoughts.
+I do have thoughts.
 First of all, I think it highly unlikely that our Planetary Asset shows for the arranged meeting at Rational Grounds.”

-“Why do you say that?”
+“What makes you say so?”
 Landry asked.

 “We know he had his wallet,” Vala replied, “because he contacted Atlantis.”
 She glanced at Sheppard and McKay.
-“So he knows who he is.
+“He knows who he is.
 Furthermore, he had my business card.
-He could have called me any time.”
+He could’ve called me any time.”

 “You have business cards?”
 Mitchell asked.